App version: 0.1.0

 Self-Appraisal

 Whether you’re buying or selling a vehicle, you can use an online valuation tool, such as Kelley Blue Book or Edmunds, to estimate a range in your vehicle’s value at no cost.
 You simply input basic information about the car, such as its vehicle identification number (VIN), license plate number, and zip code, in order to get a range of resale values for your area.
 As part of the evaluation, these sites will typically pull the vehicle history report to determine whether past accidents affect its value.
-According to Carfax data, a minor accident can reduce the value of a car, on average, by $500, while a severe accident could lower its value by $2,100.
+On average, a minor accident can reduce the value of a car by 10% to 30%, while a severe accident could lower its value by 50% or more.

 Car Lenders